 Background

-Section 305 of the Energy Conservation and Production Act (ECPA) established energy conservation requirements for Federal buildings.
+Section 305 of the Energy Conservation and Production Act (ECPA; Pub.
+L. No. 94-385) established energy conservation requirements for Federal buildings.
 (42 U.S.C.
-6834) Section 109 of the Energy Policy Act of 2005 (Pub.
-L. No. 109-58) amended section 305 of ECPA by adding section 305(a)(3)(A), which directs DOE to establish a requirement that sustainable design principles must be applied to the siting, design, and construction of all new and replacement Federal buildings, if life-cycle cost-effective.
+6834) Section 433(a) of the Energy Independence and Security Act of 2007 (EISA 2007; Pub.
+L. No. 110-140) amended section 305 of ECPA to require, among other things, DOE to identify a green certification system and level for rating Federal buildings that DOE determines to be the most likely to encourage a comprehensive and environmentally sound approach to such certification and rating.
 (42 U.S.C.
-6834(a)(3)(A)(i)(II)) Section 433(a) of the Energy Independence and Security Act of 2007 (EISA 2007; Pub.
-L. No. 110-140) further amended section 305 of ECPA to apply sustainable design principles to certain new Federal buildings and major renovations of Federal buildings without specifying consideration of life-cycle cost-effectiveness.
+6834(a)(3)(D)(i)(III)) Section 433 of EISA 2007 also revised the definition of “Federal building” applicable to the regulations for Federal buildings.
 (42 U.S.C.
-6834(a)(3)(D)(i)(III))

-DOE is also directed to establish regulations that require the installation of solar hot water heaters to the extent life-cycle cost-effective.
+6832(6))

+DOE’s green building certification system review must be based on the General Services Administration’s (GSA) review of third-party green building certification systems and other criteria outlined in EISA 2007, including: the ability and availability of assessors and auditors to independently verify the criteria and metrics; the ability of the applicable certification organization to collect and reflect public comment; the ability of the standard to be developed and revised through a consensus-based process; and an evaluation of the robustness of the criteria for a high-performance green building; national recognition within the building industry (42 U.S.C.
+6834(a)(3)(D)(iii))

+As required under EISA 2007, at least once every five years, GSA must conduct a study to evaluate third-party green building certification systems and levels taking into consideration these same criteria.
 (42 U.S.C.
-6834 (a)(3)(A)(iii)) If water is used to achieve energy efficiency or if water conservation technologies are required, DOE is directed to ensure that water conservation technologies are applied to the extent that the technologies are life-cycle cost-effective.
+6834(a)(3)(D)(iv)) After completion of each study, DOE must review and update its recommended certification systems and levels, taking into account GSA’s evaluation.
 (42 U.S.C.
-6834 (a)(3)(A)(iii), (a)(3)(D)(vii)) Additionally, as amended by EISA 2007, ECPA directs DOE to identify a green certification system and level for rating Federal buildings that DOE determines to be the most likely to encourage a comprehensive and environmentally sound approach to such certification and rating.
+6834(a)(3)(D)(i)(III)) By rule, DOE also may allow Federal agencies to develop their own internal certification processes.
 (42 U.S.C.
-6834(a)(3)(D)(i)(III)) Finally, section 433 of EISA 2007 revised the definition of “Federal building” applicable to the regulations for Federal buildings.
-(42 U.S.C.
-6832(6)) (In the remainder of today’s notice, all references to ECPA refer to the statute as amended through EISA 2007.)
-Today’s final rule addresses sustainable design principles, water conservation technologies, solar water heating, and green building certification systems for Federal buildings.

-The current Federal
+6834(a)(3)(D)(v))